In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 Boyce in the tavern before Gray Alys speaks to him

 Worse, his introduction warps the story’s logic.
-Where Martin’s Boyce proactively seeks out Gray Alys after she sends out word for a guide into the lost lands, the movie invents their meeting as preordained.
-Gray Alys taps into some higher power in a trance and pinpoints him to a tavern where, with a card game and a relic timepiece, she makes him think he’s ‘deciding’ that which had already been decided—to follow her to his own doom.
+Where the original Boyce proactively seeks out Gray Alys after she sends out word for a guide into the lost lands, the movie invents their meeting as preordained.
+In a trance, Gray Alys mystically pinpoints him to a tavern where, with a card game and a relic timepiece, she makes him think he’s ‘deciding’ that which had already been decided: to follow her to his own doom.

 The Gray Alys-Melange Bargain